AbdiTolesa/wp-quote-blocks/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/wp-quote-blocks` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Go to "WP Quote Blocks Settings" menu from WP Dashboard and enter your Google API Key for using google fronts.

 == Screenshots ==